SafeNetIoT/destinationIoTPlatforms/README.md

 Run party.py and use FirstPartyDomains.py to get a list of all the first party domains as a .txt file

 ## 5. IP Geo location
-Use Geolite database to extract countries (IPInfo if you have license)
+Download Geolite database from MaxMind Website and run GeoLiteCountry.py to find Geolocation (IPInfo if you have license)